nirs/ocm-ramen-samples/README.md

 ## Disable DR for the OCM application

 > [!IMPORTANT]
-> The example shows how to disable DR for the `busybox` application in
+> The example uses the `k8s/busybox-regional-rbd-deploy` variant.
-> the `busybox-sample` namespace.
-Use the relevant `dr*` directory and
+> To use other applications replace the path and namespace.
-> namespace to enable DR for the other applications.

 1. Ensure Placement is pointing to the cluster where the workload is currently placed to avoid data loss if OCM moves the application to